foumart/JS.13kGames/README.md

 JS13K Games Competition website: https://js13kgames.com/

-This template targets the compo's **Mobile** category by providing a convenient way to build tiny Progressive Web Apps.
+This template targets the compo's **Mobile** category by providing a convenient way to build Progressive Web Apps.

-PWAs at minimum need a service worker script, web manifest and icon files, increasing the final archive size by around a kilobyte - something to keep in mind.
+PWAs at minimum need a service worker script, web manifest and icon files, which increases the final archive size by around a kilobyte.

-The template also uses Google Closure Compiler to parse JS code and a sophisticated Gulp process packs it along with any CSS into a single HTML file for best compression.
-Further, the outputted archive is squashed even more with the Roadroller JS packer.
+The template also uses a sophisticated Gulp process to parse JS code with Google Closure Compiler and to pack it along with any CSS into a single minified HTML file.
+Additional compression is achieved utilizing Roadroller JS packer.
+Once successfully built the game will be opened in the default browser with BrowserSync live-reload enabled.
+Any modification in src/ folder will invoke a game reload on the localhost.

 ## Installation
 Run **`npm install`** to install build dependencies.